 Knowing the regular profit and loss statement of the business is not enough.
 Although it may appear that you are breaking even on paper, it doesn’t mean that the business will survive the following month.

-The key to a thriving company is to ensure that you understand your receivables, payables, and the net position at all times in order for you to plan ahead.
+The key to a thriving company is to ensure that you know the MVP price, and understand your receivables, payables, and net position at all times in order for you to plan ahead.

 The profit and loss, balance sheet and cash flow statement are the foundations for monitoring a business turnover and making decisions.

 When dealing with competitors in the same industry, you may feel like a kid looking up the magnificent Himalayas.
 And someone comes along to tell you that the new toy you have been wanting all this while is waiting for you at the top of the mountain.

 It can be intimidating especially if you are comparing yourself to companies that have been around for ages.
 Seek help and advice from experts.
 Engage with them and be aware.

 You will soon realise that you shouldn’t worry about your competitors.
 Focus on what you do and let the public – clients, consumers, customers, audience – decide who they would like to support.

 Compliance and regulatory requirements can be a tedious factor that can make or break a business if you fail to conform or are too lax.
 Always know what laws are applicable to your business and strive to comply.